 Felipe Vergara-Borge

-Software Engineer · Researcher · Adaptive Gamification Systems
+Research Associate · PhD · Adaptive Gamification Systems

-I am a software engineer and doctoral researcher working at the intersection of adaptive gamification, citizen science, and geospatial crowdsourcing.
+I am a Research Associate and software engineer holding a PhD, working at the intersection of adaptive gamification, citizen science, and geospatial crowdsourcing.

 My work focuses on designing deterministic, behavior-aware incentive systems where scoring semantics are explicit, strategies are pluggable, and outcomes remain reproducible under load, concurrency, and partial failure conditions.

-I currently serve as Research Assistant and Software Engineer at the University of Deusto in Horizon Europe projects focused on civic and environmental participation platforms, including GREENGAGE and HARMONIE (Health Assessment Refinement for Mitigating Noise and AIR quality Effects).
+I currently serve as Research Associate at the University of Deusto in Horizon Europe projects focused on civic and environmental participation platforms, including GREENGAGE and HARMONIE (Health Assessment Refinement for Mitigating Noise and AIR quality Effects).
 HARMONIE evaluates the health effects of air and noise pollution, especially in vulnerable populations, and supports policymaking through citizen-centric digital twin approaches and urban pilot deployments.

-I am also pursuing a PhD in Engineering for the Information Society (2023-2026), where I investigate equity-driven adaptive incentive models for spatial participation systems.
+I hold a PhD in Engineering for the Information Society (2023–2026), in which I investigated equity-driven adaptive incentive models for spatial participation systems.

 Research and engineering focus